 Readers should expect to spend 6 to 10 hours per week on grading, and TAs spend 2 hours per week staffing the Help Room.
 Applications are available in the Math Department office (SCI 361) and are due at a date near the end of the semester.
 Usually we choose TAs at the end of the preceding term.
 Sometimes, however, we hire additional readers at the beginning of a term.

-The College has spearheaded a new program by which certain courses in the Science Center are equipped with a supplemental instruction (SI) leader, usually a junior or sophomore, who acts as an assistant to the class during the entire semester.
+The College has spearheaded a new program by which certain courses in the Science Center are assigned a supplemental instruction (SI) leader, usually a junior or sophomore, who acts as an assistant to the class during the entire semester.
 Much like a graduate fellow in a research institution, she holds a 90-minute evening session once a week to review homework and the most recent lecture material.
 SI leaders are required to attend the lectures of the professor, but are not required to grade homework.
 The semester-long salary is approximately 1200 dollars.
 SI leaders are chosen about two months before the beginning of the semester.
 Please talk to Roberta Schotka at the PLTC if you are interested in being an SI leader for the upcoming spring term.